-Investors have long since looked to commercial real estate for its attractive wealth-building characteristics, including its stable income stream and potential for capital growth.
-REITs provide a simple way to invest in real estate, while also offering benefits that are not available through direct property investment, including liquidity and the ability to build a globally diversified real estate portfolio.
+Investors have long since looked to commercial real estate for its attractive wealth-building characteristics, such as its stable income stream and potential for capital growth.
+REITs provide a simple way to invest in real estate while also offering benefits that are not available through direct property investment.
+This includes liquidity and the ability to build a globally diversified real estate portfolio.

 Since 2001, global real estate securities have outperformed many other major asset classes, including the broad equity market, as well as investment-grade bonds and commodities.
 This reinforces the view that REITs offer a meaningfully different return profile from other asset classes, warranting their own separate strategic allocation in a well-balanced portfolio.

 By buying into investment-quality REITs, investors large and small have been able to earn total returns averaging at least 10%-12% annually, with steady income, low market-price volatility, and investment safety all wrapped up in one valuable package.

 Thanks in large part to technology, REITs have gained both prominence and popularity.
 You can now read about them on websites such as Forbes.com, Seeking Alpha, The Motely Fool, and TheStreet.
 However, being a do-it-yourself (DIY) investor can be overwhelming, not to mention time-consuming.

 Many investors find that using a financial planner or investment adviser has its advantages, primarily because of the personal attention given to clients and the customization of clients’ portfolios based on their tax situations.

 Other ways to access REITs include the following…

 REIT Mutual Funds

 Mutual funds generally have a higher minimum investment requirement than exchange-traded funds (ETFs).
 Those minimums can vary depending on the type of fund and company.
 They are actively managed by a fund manager or team that makes decisions to buy and sell stocks or other securities within that fund in order to beat the market and help their investors profit.